Presidential Transition Council will make governance comfortable for in-coming president – Perm sec

 By Deborah Coker

-The Permanent Secretary, Ministry of Defence (MoD), Dr. Ibrahim Kana, says that the Presidential Transition Council would make life and governance more comfortable for the incoming president.
+The Permanent Secretary, Ministry of Defence, Dr. Ibrahim Kana, says that the Presidential Transition Council will make life and governance more comfortable for the incoming president.

-This is contained in a statement by Mrs Victoria Agba-Attah, Director of Press and Public Relations of the ministry, in Abuja, on Friday.
+Kana said this in a statement by Mrs Victoria Agba-Attah, Director of Press and Public Relations of the ministry, in Abuja, on Friday, .

-Agba-Attah quoted Kana as saying this, while speaking at the joint session briefing between the officials of the ministry and members of the Transition Technical Task Team (TTTT).
+Kana said this, while speaking at the joint session briefing between the officials of the ministry and members of the Transition Technical Task Team (TTTT).

 The permanent secretary disclosed that the roadmap had already been drawn for him for a quick start of his administration.